luckie/best_in_place/README.md

 - jquery.purr.js
 - **best_in_place.js**

-The last one you can copy it (and keeping up to date to the last version) by running the following generator in your application's root:
+The last one you can copy it (and keeping up to date to the last version) by running the following generator in your application's root.
+Remember to do it every time you update the gem (or you will see no change).

     rails g best_in_place:setup